Paying for tickets on Japanese ticketing sites

 If you already have a Japanese credit card, then you're set for most ticket applications.
 (Though some don't take credit cards at all.)

-• Vandle Card: This is another app that gives you a virtual card and it requires SMS verification with a Japanese phone number.
-Like the LINE Pay card, you will have to load money onto this card at a convenience store or ATM in Japan.
-This has worked for me on e+, as of 2022-10-01.
+Otherwise, there is Vandle Card.
+This is an app that gives you a virtual credit card, and it requires SMS verification with a Japanese phone number.
+You will have to load money onto this card at a convenience store or ATM in Japan (someone in Japan can do it for you).
+As of 2024-06-30, Vandle has a pretty good success rate in my experience.

 Convenience stores (conbini)